abdullahbagyapan/javascript-101/002_how_javascript_run/README.md

 ```
 Reason this could not be compiled because of the size of '*name*' is not known at compile time.

-- Whole purpose is JIT is to compile an execute things at the very last moment.

 ### Magic of JIT